Power Learning Series – Bite-Sized Learning for Busy HR Professional

 - Leading Change in the Public Sector: HR as a Catalyst for Transformation - Change is inevitable — but successful change requires intention, understanding, and leadership.
 This interactive course prepares HR professionals and public sector leaders with the skills and confidence to lead their organizations through change with empathy and strategy.
 You will be guided by Dr. Jennifer Fairweather, CHRO of Jefferson County, as you explore the psychology, process and practice of organizational change in government and public service.
 Diving into real-world case studies, participating in group discussions, and enjoying hands-on exercises that will enhance HR’s role as a trusted advisor in sustainable transformation.
 This three-week course offers one-hour weekly online sessions.

 - Policy and Practices: Building Equitable and Engaging Work Policies – Learners will be provided practical strategies and tools for managing remote, hybrid, and flexible work arrangements within the framework of public service.
 They will explore policy development, performance management, legal considerations (ADA, FMLA, FLSA), employee engagement, and strategies for equitable implementation across roles and departments.
-The course will be delivered over three-weeks with one-hour weekly online sessions.
+The course will be delivered over 2 sessions with 2 ninety minute online sessions.

 - Values Based Decision Making – Learners will explore how to clearly articulate a set of shared values that can guide HR leaders through ambiguity, conflict, and tough choices.
 Participants will engage with real-world scenarios to practice clarifying and using values to navigate complex situations while reinforcing trust and credibility across the organization.
 The course will be delivered over three-weeks with one-hour weekly online sessions.